bluejekyll/pg-extend-rs/examples/nullable/README.md

-# Rust based postgres extension
+# Example Postgres extension using NULLs

 An example of the NULLIF() conditional expression implemented in Rust, taking advntage of optional (NULL or Option<>) arguments and return type.